matomatical/simple-search/README.md

 ### Variable-byte encoding the posting lists

 I reimplemented my vbyte encoding functions from the homework and added posting list compression to the index.
 Now it takes...
-1 minute and 16 seconds to build, and is 10MB LARGER THAN BEFORE...?
-Huh!?

-Something is deeply wrong!

-TODO:

-- [ ] Test vbyte encoding/decoding
-- [ ] Profile (size of?) index before/after compression
+1 minute and 14 seconds.
+Here are the size results:

+    size of _docnames:       3.50MB
+    size of _docfreqs:       1.65MB
+    size of _vocabmap:      20.15MB
+    size of _postings:      59.85MB (-25.38MB, from 85.23MB uncompressed)
+    size of index file:     85.16MB (-25.38MB, from 110.53MB uncompressed)

+#### Profiling memory footprint

+It seems Python is actually pretty efficient at serialising integer lists.
+Also, the integers in my posting lists are relatively small already.
+I wonder if savings are greter while the lists are in-memory?

+Profiling with `psutil` seems to suggest that the index takes up 500-600MB in memory, and is only decreased by about 50MB using this compression...
+That doesn't really add up, so there must be some trickery going on within Python itself.
+Alas, this is where my analysis will end.

 ---